kakra/nvidia-vulkan/README.md

 Then unmask/mask as appropriate.

-My drivers are checked with the Vulkan GPUinfo diagnostic software.
+These drivers are checked with the Vulkan GPUinfo diagnostic software.
 You can see my submitted entries here:

 https://vulkan.gpuinfo.org/listreports.php?submitter=hurikhan77